- As low as $180/Night

 How to Book a Vacation Home

-You may be surprised to discover just how many rental homes are available at your destination.
-Rental homes are gaining in popularity among vacationers, and visitors will find that the sheer number of properties available allows them to find an suitable getaway to accommodate their Albemarle area gang, from restful condos to huge event homes with several bedrooms.
+Many people are surprised to learn how many vacation homes are located in their area of interest.
+Rental homes are gaining in popularity among vacationers, and visitors will find that the sheer number of vacation homes available allows them to find an suitable getaway to suit their Albemarle area group, from low-noise condominiums to grand event homes with several bedrooms.

-Make certain "Wonderful Water Front" works with your price range *during your desired week*.
-If many groups or loved ones are sharing the cost, check that each person understands their responsibility and has agreed to a maximum they are willing to contribute.
-Generally speaking, a single person in the group will be in charge of making the full reservation and recovering each party's share.
+Confirm that "Wonderful Water Front" suits your price range *during your desired week*.
+If a few groups or families are sharing the cost, be certain that each person understands their obligations and has agreed to a maximum they are prepared to pay.
+Normally, just one person in the group will be in charge of making the complete reservation and getting each person's share.

 Its All About Amenities

 What amenities is your family looking for?
 Do you primarily desire a vacation rental with a pool, jacuzzi or volleyball court?
 Does the unit need to be beach front, in town, or near wildlife?
 Does the unit have bikes and beach toys available as part of your stay?
 Make a list of "needs and preferences" from your company to help filter your search to the most appropriate home.

 Appropriate accessibility can make or ruin a trip for the less-mobile.
 If wheel chair accessibility, elevators, pool lifts or other special devices are needed, include that into your search.
 Most rental home listings will include a list of amenities.

 Do not forget to include your best friend!
 While many vacation rentals allow dogs, rules and fees vary per rental.
 Type of animal, size and breeds can be restricted.
 Be sure you read agreements and contracts carefully.
 Extra charges may apply when pets are added.
 If in doubt, ask the property manager and get it in writing.